Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 • Drug treatment:

-• ACE inhibitors: These medications help lower blood pressure and reduce strain on the heart.
+• ACE inhibitors: These medications help to lower blood pressure and reduce the strain on the heart.

 • Beta blockers: These medications slow the heartbeat and improve pumping function.

-• Diuretics: These are used to remove excess fluid from the body caused by the weak heart.
+• Diuretics: These are used to remove excess fluid from the body caused by a weak heart.

-• Digitale: A drug that increases heart muscle contraction and stabilizes the heart rhythm.
+• Digital: A drug that increases heart muscle contraction and stabilizes the heart rhythm.

-• Diet: In some cases, supplementing the diet with taurine and carnitine can help, especially if a deficiency in these nutrients has contributed to the disease.
+• Nutrition: In some cases, supplementing the diet with taurine and carnitine can help, especially if a deficiency of these nutrients has contributed to the disease.

 • Lifestyle changes: Reducing stress and excessive physical activity, which could put additional strain on the heart.